TITLE: Director of Information Technology

 - Manage Active Directory accounts and permissions

-- Maintain file system permissions and file sharing permissions on servers and desktops.
+- Maintain file system permissions and file sharing permissions on servers.

 - Create and maintain student e-mail accounts.